 Importing Non-financial results

 Once a Non-financial KPI is created, you’ll need to add results for the metric.
 Data for non-financial KPIs is not automatically sourced from your financial accounting system, so results must be entered or imported to Fathom.
-Result data can be added in Step 1 of the company setup.
+Result data can be added in Step 1 of the company settings.
 You can either key numbers directly into Fathom or import results via Excel template.

 Using Non-financial KPIs in Fathom